-Financial assets that experienced a significant increase in the credit risk since initial recognition, are transferred to Stage 2.
-The expected credit loss of these financial assets are measured at an amount equal to the instrument's lifetime expected credit lossIn order to classify a financial asset in Stage 2, the following criteria is considered:
+Financial assets that experienced a significant increase in the credit risk since initial recognition are transferred to Stage 2.
+The expected credit loss of these financial assets is measured at an amount equal to the instrument's lifetime expected credit loss.
+In order to classify a financial asset in Stage 2, the following qualitative and quantitative criteria are considered: